The Membership Committee helps keep us all connected to each other, whether you’re considering joining Temple Beth Abraham or are a current member.

 The COVID-19 epidemic has disrupted our social and work patterns, isolating us from friends and family.
 Our clergy and staff had done an amazing job of pivoting to a virtual community, through ZOOM classes and meetings and livestreamed services.
 The Membership committee is participating, and our goal is to reach out to everyone in the community, and to offer programs that bring joy, learning and comfort.

 To celebrate Passover, a generous congregant offered to donate Passover meals to members of TBA.
 We were able to deliver 35 meals to seniors living alone, to older couples, and to others who were struggling with the coronovirus.
-The donor for these meals wishes to remain anonymous, but I want to thank Melissa Baer, Tracy Ostroff, Jennifer Molinoff, and others who joined me in making this happen on short notice.
+The donor for these meals wishes to remain anonymous, but I want to thank Tracy Ostroff, Jennifer Molinoff, Melissa Baer, and others who joined in making this happen on short notice.

 Our goal is to create a warm feeling of inclusion and joy, where we are all comfortable being ourselves, together.
-We reach out to potential members at community events, such as the Westchester Jewish Festival and the Irvington Farmers’ Market, and welcome you to Friday night (Reform) and Saturday morning (Conservative) Shabbat services, festivals, and celebrations for Simchat Torah, Chanukah, and Purim.
+Last year, we reached out to potential members at community events, such as the Westchester Jewish Festival and the Irvington Farmers’ Market, and welcomed everyone to Family Services for the High Holydays, Friday night (Reform) and Saturday morning (Conservative) Shabbat services, festivals, and celebrations for Simchat Torah, Chanukah, and Purim.
+This year, with Covid, our outreach will be mostly by social media.
+We’re also looking to our members to invite their unaffiliated friends and co-workers to our events, so they can experience our warm and vibrant community first hand.

-We focus on building connections between Temple Beth Abraham members.
-Our recent New Member Welcoming Party was a wonderful experience, with wine, appetizers and silly games to help people get to know each other.
+The Membership committee is also focused on building connections between Temple Beth Abraham members.
+Our New Member Welcoming Party was a wonderful experience, with wine, appetizers and silly games to help people get to know each other.
 The Joyous Chanukah party connected members with live music from the Sweet Vermouths, free craft projects for kids, and a fabulous raffle.
 We enjoyed the latkes donated by Epsteins of Hartsdale and by Trader Joes, and enjoyed the gourmet latke cooking demo by John of The Blue Olive.
 On February 29th, our celebration will focus on members in their ’50s and ’60s, whether you are “empty nesters,” have no kids, or your kids have returned to the nest.
-Sign up below!
-Looking forward, we will be working with the Cantor to bring a special musical Shabbat honoring our Chai Plus members, who have been with TBA for over 18 years.

 There are lots of opportunities to socialize and learn together.
 For example, our Chavurah program brings together small groups of congregants and we will launch the summer with a celebration picnic for the whole congregation.